thefoxes86/joob-framework/README.md

 # joob-framework

-Run npm install
+Install gulp if you don't have in your environment

-If you don't have is necessary to install gulp
+`npm install -g gulp-cli`

 Then

-npm install -g gulp-cli
+`npm install`

-end finallyy
+and finally

-gulp serve
+`gulp serve`